bitburner-official/bitburner-src/src/DarkNet/DARKNET_TODO.md

 Usually "data" in the form of enums or constants we typically store in a data folder so it's easier to find.

 - more hint notes

+- add a location to discover darknet navigator?

 ## Post MVP: